smartlook/smartlook.github.io/_docs/sdk/ios.md

 ### Add other user properties

 Additional custom information can be set for recording sessions, such as name, email and such.
 You'll see those properties in the Dashboard in Visitor details.
-You can use any NSString as a key and any NSString as a value in the dictionary.
+Keys and values in the dictionary are expected to be Strings.

 Keys **"name"** and **"email"** will be highlighted in Visitor information.
 {: .callout .callout-info }